SheffieldML/GPy/backlog/infrastructure/2025-08-15_parameter-tying-framework.md

 ### 2025-08-15
 Task created after identifying parameter tying as a potential limitation during LFM kernel code review.
 Need to investigate scope and create CIP for community discussion.

+### 2025-08-15 (GitHub Investigation)
+Found existing GitHub issues confirming parameter tying limitations:
+- **Issue #462 (2016)**: "tie_params doesnt work ?" - `AttributeError: 'Add' object has no attribute 'tie_params'`
+- **Issue #789 (2019)**: "Non-implemented Param tying work-around options" - Confirms `tie_to` from Parametrized is not implemented
+- **Issue #878 (2020)**: "Constraining hyperparameters" - Open issue requesting parameter equality constraints in MultioutputGP

+**Key Findings:**
+- Parameter tying functionality has been missing/broken in GPy for at least 5 years
+- Multiple users have requested this feature for different use cases
+- Current workarounds involve manual parameter management
+- No systematic solution exists in the codebase